The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 list of string

-import.sql in DEV, TEST ; no-file otherwise
+import.sql in dev and test modes ; no-file otherwise

 Pluggable strategy contract for applying physical naming rules for database object names.
 Class name of the Hibernate PhysicalNamingStrategy implementation